Contents

 - Click Live First again to hide the menu.

-Note: The project parameters can only be edited before going live.
+Note: The destination parameters can only be edited before going live.

-To edit a MediaHub project before going live:
+To edit a MediaHub Destination parameter before going live:

-- Click a project in the + Project panel.
+- Click a destination block in the Destination panel.

 - Make your changes and click Save.